-The ASCCP educational mission is to improve clinician competence and performance and patient outcomes through educational activities focused around the study, prevention, diagnosis, and management of anogenital and HPV-related diseases.
+The ASCCP educational mission is to improve clinician competence and performance and patient outcomes through educational activities focused on the study, prevention, diagnosis, and management of anogenital and HPV-related diseases.

-ASCCP CME activities teach targeted audiences about the clinical management of a spectrum of benign, premalignant, and malignant disorders of the female lower genital tract (i.e., cervix, vagina, and vulva), especially those diagnosed or managed with colposcopy.
-Other conditions, including anal and perianal tissue disorders in both men and women are addressed briefly as they relate to this primary content area.
+ASCCP CME activities teach targeted audiences about the clinical management of a spectrum of benign, premalignant, and malignant disorders of the lower genital tract (i.e., cervix, vagina, and vulva), especially those diagnosed or managed with evidence-based tools.
+Other conditions, including anal and perianal tissue disorders are addressed briefly as they relate to this primary content area.
 Additionally, CME activities include other HPV-related disease areas such as head and neck.

-The intended audience is licensed health professionals interested in anogenital and HPV-related diseases.
-Included are physicians (gynecologists, family physicians, gynecologic oncologists, pathologists, and others), advanced practice clinicians (nurse practitioners, physician assistants, and certified nurse midwives), nurses, public health advisors, epidemiologists administering cancer prevention programs, and students/residents in these areas.
+The intended audience are health professionals interested in anogenital and HPV-related diseases.
+Included are physicians (gynecologists, family physicians, gynecologic oncologists, pathologists, and others), advanced practice clinicians (nurse practitioners, physician assistants, and certified nurse midwives), nurses, public health advisors, epidemiologists administering cancer prevention programs, and learners in these areas.
 The audience mix varies by activity, from novice clinicians learning basic concepts to experienced practitioners seeking to update knowledge and refine techniques.

 Types of Activities

 Audiences receive CME through a variety of activities.
 Included are traditional live meetings with lectures to large audiences, hands-on workshops, and interactive case-based seminars; an annual meeting that incorporates debates, panel discussions, small-group seminars, case-based audience participation sessions, and lectures; print media, including clinical vignettes; and electronic media, case-based question-and-response vignettes with self-assessment, and full-length, self-directed Internet CME activities.